dove-zp/library.checksums/README.md

 # Library
 ## CRCs

 A collection of CRC algorithms.
-The goal is to create a small and portable library for common crcs without heavily focusing on additional programming weight.
+The goal is to create a small and portable library for CRCs without heavily focusing on additional programming weight.

 ## Example